-Environment Canada works in partnership with other levels of government, industry and communities to:
+Environment and Climate Change Canada works in partnership with other levels of government, industry and communities to provide:

 In identifying potential risks, it is important to know about the environment where a spill might occur.
-Environment Canada prepares sensitivity maps with up-to-date information on environmentally sensitive areas, and on seasonal considerations affecting key physical, biological and cultural resources.
-The Department works in partnership with other federal and provincial resource agencies, the oil industry and international agencies involved in similar efforts.
+Environment and Climate Change Canada prepares geospatial, digital sensitivity maps, databases, satellite imagery and other tools containing detailed information on site-specific environmentally sensitive areas and on seasonal considerations affecting key physical, biological and cultural resources.
+The Department works in partnership with other federal and provincial agencies, industry and international agencies involved in similar efforts.

-Under the Emergency Management Act 2007, all federal ministers have statutory responsibility to ensure that each federal department, agency or Crown Corporation has an emergency preparedness plan to deal with civil emergencies related to the Ministers' area of accountability.
+Under the Emergency Management Act 2007, all federal ministers have statutory responsibility to have an emergency preparedness plan to deal with civil emergencies related to the Ministers' area of accountability.

-Environment Canada is also party to numerous bilateral and multi-lateral arrangements with the federal departments as well as with the United States and other countries to provide mutual aid and assistance, if required:
+Environment and Climate Change Canada is also Party to numerous plans and bilateral and multi-lateral arrangements with other federal departments as well as with the United States and other countries to provide mutual aid and assistance, if required:

 - Federal Nuclear Emergency Plan

-Regular, well-planned exercises are the most effective and efficient way of achieving a significant and measurable improvement in an organization's emergency response capability and preparedness level.
+Regular, well-planned exercises are an effective and efficient way of achieving a significant and measurable improvement in an organization's emergency response capability and preparedness level.

-Regular exercises allow response personnel to meet and work together while practicing and improving their individual and collective response skills, techniques and capabilities.
-Engaging in regular exercises also helps validate or prove the operational effectiveness of emergency response planning, facilities, equipment and procedures.
+The program’s environmental emergencies officers regularly participate in exercises organized by emergency partners which allow them to practice and improve their individual and collective response skills, techniques and capabilities.
+Engaging in regular exercises also helps test the operational effectiveness of emergency response planning, facilities, equipment and procedures.
 Following an exercise, players can better identify 'gaps' or deficiencies in overall response management procedures, and take the necessary corrective measures.